 We are a federally and provincially incorporated non-profit.
 The group is made up of 16 core members who bring a diverse range of skills to our collective.
 We just love performing together.

 HAG began as a grassroots troupe in 2010 spearheaded by Lori Le Mare.
 HAG began its operation out of the Jamesville Community Centre in Hamilton.
 After 4 years of operation, HAG’s membership and reputation grew, resulting in a move to a studio space at the Cotton Factory, located at 270 Sherman Avenue North.
-After many years operating as a collective group model, but under the leadership of Lori, HAG became a non profit organization in 2021 distributing its leadership amongst 14 members.
+After many years operating as a collective group model, but under the leadership of Lori, HAG became a non profit organization in 2021 distributing its leadership amongst its members (listed below).

 HAG has been a headlining act in Hamilton’s Winterfest annually since 2014 and we have been seen at the Ancaster Fair, Supercrawl, as well as the Hamilton Fringe Festival.
 We are constantly working on new material and thematic content for our shows, and in 2015 we brought in an outside artist to teach us stilt walking.
 Stilts are now present in all of our shows.